When I was sixteen I thought I’d be a doctor.

 But I am here to explain why this view misses the whole point of why Art is made in the first place.
 (Yes, capital A here on in.)

 In fact, I’d go as far to say most of us just don’t get Art in general.
 We just don’t get what it’s for.
 I say that knowing I certainly wouldn’t have known if I hadn’t chosen the path I chose.

 Let me tell you what I now know: Art isn’t just a luxury.
 It’s not just something to spend your leftover cash on to look ‘cultured’ or ‘important’.

 It’s the education we never got at school.
 It’s the big life ideas that can set us free.
 It’s the key to making our short time on this planet happier, more meaningful and more fulfilling.

-Whether it’s Paul Coelho’s The Alchemist, Pixar’s Inside Out or Taylor Swift’s ‘Shake it Off’, Great Art is packed with lessons for life.
+Whether it’s Paulo Coelho’s The Alchemist, Pixar’s Inside Out or Taylor Swift’s ‘Shake it Off’, Great Art is packed with lessons for life.
 It holds the clues to releasing ourselves from all of the dumb negative shit we think about life, love, hopes and dreams that we don’t realize is dumb because nobody showed us how dumb it really is yet.
 And best of all, Art mostly does it in a way where we can enjoy ourselves at the same time.